What it is: An indoor game for groups, best for teens, because it can be kind of flirty. 🙂

 Say Roxanne does escape to sit in front of Chad – then it’s Mike’s turn to wink at someone else, and the game keeps going on.
 The boys standing behind the chairs must keep their eyes down, and the girls carefully watch the winker, so they can move quickly when he winks.

 After you’ve played a while, switch up the pairs and have the standers sit and the sitters stand behind the chairs (and rotate players in who might be sitting out).

 Variations: If you want to shake up the standers and the sitters even more often (and you don’t care about mixing up boys and girls), have a pair switch every time someone occupies a chair.
 For example, remember when Chad winked Roxanne over?
-Once she got away from Kenny, she and Chad would switch places, so Chad would be in the chair and Roxanne would stand behind it.
-You could also switch up players every time someone fails to get away (if Kenny stopped Roxanne from moving to Chad’s chair, she and Kenny would switch spots), or both.
+Once she got away from Mike, she and Chad would switch places, so Chad would be in the chair and Roxanne would stand behind it.
+You could also switch up players every time someone fails to get away (if Mike stopped Roxanne from moving to Chad’s chair, she and Mike would switch spots), or both.